MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 With IGWs banned, you can hand subaccounts over to customers, and they will never be able to make public-facing load balancers or EC2 instances regardless of their IAM permissions!

-There is only one complication with this.
+There is only one complication.

 In AWS: <ins>Egress to the Internet is tightly coupled with Ingress from the Internet</ins>.
 In most cases, only the former is required (for example, downloading libraries, patches, or OS updates).